p-lr/MapView/Readme.md

 performance we would get using idiomatic Kotlin (coroutines, flows).
 The result was beyond my expectations.
 The overall design can be seen [here](https://github.com/peterLaurence/MapView/wiki/TileCollector-design).
-The focus has been on efficiency (No thread contention thanks to non-blocking algorithm.
-Therefore, the load on the main thread is low enough to get high fps).
+Special attention has been given to efficiency (using non-blocking algorithm to avoiding thread contention).
+We get smooth animations and high fps.

 Thanks for Mike (@moagrius), as this library wouldn't exist without his first contributions.